Monday 3-7 to Wednesday 3-9

 join the dancing.
 Nick got the older girl and I got the 6 year old who loved to be twirled around and seemed never to get exhausted, while I (old lady) was gasping for breath and trying not to fall down from dizziness.

 Our next day in Jaisalmer consisted of motoring around this exotic desert town on the back of a scooter.
 (Thank goodness we know how to ride scooters.
 They’re so convenient when traveling abroad and they’re so much fun – everyone should get one!)
-[Nick Note: Trent, we hope you are taking advantage of the free scooter you have access to right now.]
 I tried riding the scooter “Indian style” for a while (side saddle behind Nick) but it was incredibly uncomfortable to try and hold on with thigh power alone, I don’t know how Indian women do it!
 So I returned to sitting astride the thing, soliciting incredulous looks from men as we drove past.
 We visited the Jaisalmer Fort and were blown away by how much it differed from that of Jodhpur.
 Instead of a palace fort, Jaisalmer is a fortified city.
 Built back in 1156, Jaisalmer’s fort encloses not only the palace, but several

 We were treated to a tour of one of the crumbling havelis by a man who claimed to be